 The C&O Canal terminates or starts in the Georgetown neighborhood of DC.
 It's fun to sip a beer at Nick's Riverside, in the waterfront park area and watch the riders come in from the trail.
-There's a lot of cyclists coming off the trail but it's easy to tell which riders are completing the through trip.
-If you're looking for the Mile 0 marker, it's located on the opposite side of Thompson Boat Center.
+There's a lot of cyclists coming off the trail and it's easy to tell which riders are completing the through trip.
+There are many lodging options near the C&O Canal in Georgetown.
+I've stayed at the Georgetown Suites a number of times simply because it's within a block of the trail and it's relatively inexpensive compared to other lodging options.
+The first time I completed the through trip I couldn't find the Mile 0 marker.
+It's somewhat difficult to find because it's located on the opposite side of Thompson Boat Center from the Georgetown Waterfront.
+You can see the "crew" boats of the boat center from the waterfront area.
+Follow the waters edge past the boats and you will see the marker.

 This is one of the most popular sections on the canal because of the proximity to Washington and the incredible scenic beauty.
 Vantage points along the trail deliver breathtaking views of Great Falls on the Potomac River.
 The Historic Great Falls Tavern is home to the Visitor Center with a Bike Rental which is open on weekends.
 There's plenty of hiking trails to explore along the rivers edge.
 Click here to download a trail map.